To provide feedback or subscribe to our newsletter (no charge) click tom@tomingraminc.com and enter SUBSCRIBE

 Unprofitable, Too Much Debt, Bad Acquisitions

-Investment, Decisions based on Speculation, Get Rich, Cash Out… instead of Profitability, Clear Value for Customers, Owners, Employees
+Investment, Decisions based on Speculation, Get Rich, Cash Out… instead of Profitability, Solving Big Problems for Customers, Owners, Employees

 Unprofitable since 2015